Community Outreach Program

 We are happy to announce that we are unveiling and delivering a five part outreach program for our community.
-Please stay tuned this summer for the continued release of these parts.
+Please stay tuned for the continued release of these parts.

 Part 1: New Client Openings - Address your mental health- pay what you can/session.